Francis Bruen: Family

 Francis was the sixth and youngest child of Colonel Henry Bruen (1741–1795) and his wife Dorothea Henrietta Knox.
-(His date of birth is listed in one source as 1800, but it seem seems improbable that he was born five years after the death of his father, which is listed by Rayment as 14 December 1795.)
+(His date of birth is listed in one source as 1800, but it seems improbable that he was born five years after the death of his father, which is listed by Rayment as 14 December 1795.)
 In 1823, Francis married Catherine Anne Nugent, daughter of George Nugent, the 7th Earl of Westmeath and Lady Elizabeth Emily Moore.
 They had no children.

 Bruen's family were prominent in County Carlow.
 His father had been a member of the pre-Act of Union Parliament of Ireland, for Jamestown and for Carlow.
 His elder brother Henry (1789–1852), was an MP for County Carlow for most of the period from 1812 to 1852, and Henry's son Henry Bruen (1828–1912), was MP for County Carlow from 1857 to 1880.
 The family had lived since 1775 in Oak Park estate, near Carlow town; Francis lived in Coolbawn, County Wexford.

 He was at some point a Deputy Lieutenant of County Wexford, and was also a Justice of the Peace for County Wexford.